icopy-site/awesome/docs/awesome/search-engine-optimization.md

 * **[The SEO Battlefield](http://shop.oreilly.com/product/0636920050964.do):** if you want to establish an ongoing SEO program with the goal of increased traffic and search prominence, this practical step-by-step guide will help you understand SEO methodology and then show you how to put those theories into practice.

 ## Courses
-* **[Analyzing Your Website to Improve SEO](https://www.lynda.com/Marketing-Small-Business-Marketing-tutorials/Analyzing-Your-Website-Improve-SEO/82409-2.html):** walks step-by-step through the process of reviewing the content and markup of a web site to improve its ranking in search engine results.
-With Peter Kent by Lynda.com
 * **[ClickMinded](https://www.clickminded.com/):** ClickMinded is an SEO training course for startups that want to grow their organic traffic and sales as quickly as possible.
 * **[Ecommerce SEO 101 Video Series](https://www.shopify.com/videos/ecommerce-seo-101):** Ecommerce SEO 101 Video Series with Helen Overland by shopify
 * **[Improving SEO Using Accessibility Techniques](https://www.lynda.com/HTML-5-tutorials/Improving-SEO-Using-Accessibility-Techniques/89051-6.html):** make web sites more accessible and search engine friendly through proper markup and web standards compliance.
 With Morten Rand-Hendriksen by Lynda.com
-* **[International SEO Fundamentals](https://www.lynda.com/Analytics-tutorials/International-SEO-Fundamentals/377449-6.html):** attract international visitors to your websites with these SEO tips.
-Learn how to determine target markets and optimize your website's technical aspects and content for countries and languages around the world.
-With David Booth by Lynda.com
 * **[Learning Search Engine Optimization (SEO): A Video Introduction](https://www.video2brain.com/en/courses/learning-search-engine-optimization-seo-a-video-introduction):** Learning Search Engine Optimization (SEO): A Video Introduction with Matt Bailey by video2brain
 * **[Learning Web Analytics](https://www.video2brain.com/en/courses/learning-web-analytics):** Learning Web Analytics with Matt Bailey by video2brain
 * **[SEO for Beginners](http://seoforbeginners.com/):** SEO for Beginners: A Video Guide Introduction